 Understanding Download Speed in Networking

-Download speed is a fundamental aspect of network performance.
-It quantifies the capacity of your internet connection to bring data from external sources to your local device.
-This speed is influenced by multiple factors including your internet service provider (ISP), the type of connection (fiber, DSL, cable, satellite), network congestion, and the hardware you use.
+Download speed is a key part of how your network performs.
+It measures how much data your internet connection can bring from outside sources to your device.
+A bunch of things influence this speed: your internet service provider (ISP), what type of connection you have (fiber, DSL, cable, satellite), how congested the network is, and what equipment you're using.

 Units of Measurement

-Download speed is commonly expressed in bits per second (bps), with modern connections typically measured in kilobits per second (Kbps), megabits per second (Mbps), or gigabits per second (Gbps).
-It is important to distinguish bits from bytes; 1 byte equals 8 bits, so a download speed of 100 Mbps translates to roughly 12.5 megabytes per second (MB/s) of actual data transfer.
+You'll usually see download speed written in bits per second (bps), kilobits per second (Kbps), megabits per second (Mbps), or gigabits per second (Gbps).
+Here's what trips people up: bits aren't the same as bytes.
+One byte is 8 bits, so if you've got 100 Mbps, that's actually around 12.5 megabytes per second (MB/s) of real data moving through.

 How Download Speed Differs from Upload Speed